odriverobotics/ODrive/odrivetool.md

 ## Device Firmware Update

-<div class="note" markdown="span">__ODrive v3.3, v3.4__: You need to flash with the external programmer first (see [below](#flashing-with-an-stlink)), before you can reflash in DFU mode.</div>
+<div class="note" markdown="span">__ODrive v3.4 or earlier__: DFU is not supported on these devices.
+You need to [flash with the external programmer](#flashing-with-an-stlink) instead.</div>

-1. Download the latest firmware release form [here](https://github.com/madcowswe/ODrive/releases).
-You will need the __.hex__ file.
-Make sure you select the file that matches your board version.
-2. Open up a terminal and navigate to the directory where the firmware is.
+To update the ODrive to the newest firmware release, simply open up a terminal and run the following command:
-3. Run the following command (replace `ODriveFirmware_v3.4-24V.hex` with the name of your firmware file):

 ```
-~/Downloads $ odrivetool dfu ODriveFirmware_v3.4-24V.hex
+~ $ odrivetool dfu
-ODrive control utility v0.3.7.dev-11
+ODrive control utility v0.3.7.dev
 Waiting for ODrive...
+Found ODrive 308039673235 (v3.5-24V) with firmware v0.3.7-dev
+Checking online for newest firmware... found v0.3.7
+Downloading firmware...
-Putting device 306A396A3235 into DFU mode...
+Putting device 308039673235 into DFU mode...
-Found device 306A396A3235 in DFU mode
 Erasing... done
 Flashing... done
 Verifying... done
 ```

+Note that this command will connect to GitHub servers to retrieve the latest firmware.

+<details><summary markdown="span">How to flash a custom firmware</summary><div markdown="block">
+If you want to flash a specific firmware file instead of automatically downloading one, you can run `odrivetool dfu [path/to/firmware/file.hex]`.

+You can download one of the officially released firmware files from [here](https://github.com/madcowswe/ODrive/releases).
+You will need one of the __.hex__ files (not the __.elf__ file).
+Make sure you select the file that matches your board version.

+To compile firmware from source, refer to the [developer guide](developer-guide).
+</div></details>

 ### Troubleshooting